-Specific to the Texas Medicaid program, verbal changes and clarifications to the Prescribing Provider's prescription order must be documented on the original hard copy or electronically noted in the Pharmacy's online system prior to dispensing.
-The Pharmacy will request the Prescribing Provider obtain a PA.
+Specific to the Texas Medicaid Program, verbal changes and clarifications to the Prescribing Provider's prescription order must be documented on the original hard copy or electronically noted in the Pharmacy's online system prior to dispensing.
+When a claim requires a prior authorization, the Pharmacy must request the Prescribing Provider obtain a PA.
 Electronic documentation must be noted prior to dispensing and must have a system-assigned user, date and time stamp to take the place of hard copy documentation.
 When additional refills are ordered, a new prescription number must also be assigned and appropriately documented on a hard copy.